Sunday, June 22, 2014

 A picture of Iain Brown from the PBS Frontline Children of the Night Episode

-His desperate parents tried to get him help sending him a psychologist, but nothing seemed to work.
-A neighbor, an author, took an interest in Iain and gave him someone to talk to, a non-judgmental outsider.
+took an interest in Iain and gave him someone to talk to, a non-judgmental outsider.
+They decided to write a book together about Iain's trials and tribulations.
 But every conversation always came back to the pain of losing his brother and how lonely he felt without him.
-He missed his brother every day of his life.
+He missed Kevin every day of his life.

 Unfortunately, Iain made the decision to take his own life.
 The people who knew him loved him.
 They miss him even today.
 And of course the street kids he helped remember the loving big brother he became to them and because he had made such a difference in their lives.
-If only Iain let the people who populated his life hug him and comfort him, he would realize how important he truly was, so that they could have brought him back to the light.
+If only Iain let the people who populated his life hug him and comfort him, he would realize how important he truly was to them, that he mattered to more people than he knew, so that they could have brought him back to the light.
 That is what his big brother would have wanted.
-At least Iain is at peace and with his brother now.
+At least Iain is at peace and with his brother Kevin now.
 And that is what he would have wanted.
-But we and his friends from the streets of San Francisco will be the ones who miss him.
-A remembrance page about Iain: http://rememberiainbrown.com/
+But we and his friends from the streets of San Francisco will be the ones who will continue to miss him, though I never met him, I consider him my friend and I have no higher complement.

 I am looking for a copy of the PBS FRONTLINE episode about Iain.
 I saw in 1988 and will never forget it.
 If anyone can share that episode with me, will be very much appreciated. bkohatl@hotmail.com